Online Nikah Khawan Service For Nikah At Home with Nikah Nama in English & Urdu in Islamabad, Rawalpindi & Lahore

 Marriage in Islam: A Step-by-Step Guide

-NIKAH REGISTRARS IN ISLAMABAD AND RAWALPINDI
+NIKAH REGISTRARS IN ISLAMABAD, RAWALPINDI AND LAHORE

-There are Nikah Registrars appointed by the Government in different parts of the cities who are in charge of registering Nikahs.
-We at Right Law Associates offer Nikah Khawan in Islamabad, and Rawalpindi, as well as registering your Nikahnama (Official Document of Nikah).
+There are Nikah Registrars appointed by the Government in different parts of the cities who are in charge of registering Nikah.
+We at Right Law Associates offer Nikah Khawan in Islamabad, Rawalpindi and Lahore, as well as registering your Nikahnama (Official Document of Nikah).
 The Nikah Registrar receives the official Nikah Registration Fee and seals the Nikahnama after it is registered.
 The only person authorized to register the Nikah is the Nikah Registrar, who is duly authorized to do so.
 It is required by law in the Islamic Republic of Pakistan.